 This is earthy preparation of broccoli rabe with white beans (cannellini) and mushrooms is good served on its own in shallow bowls with crusty bread, or over pasta or polenta.
-If you love the Mediterranean combo of beans and greens but aren’t a fan of broccoli, swap in broccoli or broccolini.
+If you love the classic Mediterranean pairing of beans and greens, but aren’t a fan of broccoli rabe’s mild bitterness, swap in broccoli or broccolini.

 It’s hard to be neutral about broccoli rabe.
 Due to its mild bitterness, you either love it or you don’t.
 If you do love broccoli rabe, you can swap it in for escarole or mustard greens in most recipes.